 Sweet Potato slips should be planted deep enough to cover the roots and the stem up to the leaves.

 - If ordering slips online, be sure they’ll arrive in time to plant for a full growing season.
 You’ll need to time your order.
 Most varieties take about 90 to 120 days to mature.

-- If you live in a northern region, cover the growing area with black plastic or fabric mulch at least 3 weeks before planting to help warm the soil.
+- If you live in a northern region, cover the growing area with black plastic or fabric mulch at least three weeks before planting to help warm the soil.

 - Side-dress the potato plants 3 to 4 weeks after transplanting with a 5-10-10 fertilizer.

-- Weed the plants regularly starting about 2 weeks after planting.
+- Weed the plants regularly, starting about two weeks after planting.

 - Avoid any deep digging so that you don’t disturb the roots.

-- If re receive slips before it’s too soon to plant, stand them in potting mix or sand and keep them moist until you can plant.
+- If you receive slips before it’s too soon to plant, stand them in potting mix or sand and keep them moist until you can plant.

 How to Harvest Sweet Potatoes